apache/nuttx/tools/README.txt

 Makefile.host

-  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file or the mksyscall program from the mksyscall.c file.
+  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file, the mkversion program from the mkconfig.c C file, or the mksyscall program from the mksyscall.c file.

 mkromfsimg.sh